LLaMA-XR: A Novel Framework for Radiology Report Generation using LLaMA and QLoRA Fine Tuning: Material and Methods

 \subsection{Dataset Description}

-We evaluated our approach using the IU-Xray~\cite{demner2016preparing} dataset, which consists of 7,470 chest X-ray images and 3,955 corresponding radiology reports.
+We evaluated our approach using the IU-Xray~\citep{demner2016preparing} dataset, which consists of 7,470 chest X-ray images and 3,955 corresponding radiology reports.
 Each report is paired with both a frontal and a lateral X-ray image or contains one image only.
-The dataset splits into training, validation, and test sets with a ratio of 70\%, 10\%, and 20\%, respectively, aligning with the partitioning scheme used in state-of-the-art approaches.
+In the IU X-ray dataset, approximately 12.4\% of cases contain only a single view.
+These single-view cases were proportionally distributed across the patient-level 70\% training, 10\% validation, and 20\% test splits, ensuring a consistent data distribution across all subsets.
+For such cases, the 18 confidence scores from the available view are duplicated to maintain the required 36-dimensional input representation.
+This approach preserves architectural consistency without introducing additional preprocessing complexity.
+Given the relatively small proportion of single-view cases, their overall impact on model performance is expected to be limited, and no significant deviation in training dynamics or evaluation metrics was observed.
 Table~\ref{fig:example_dataset} presents two patients' X-ray images from the dataset along with their associated reports.